YanLin-Quinne/Master-of-Data-Science/README.md

 | Critical Perspectives in Data Science | 15 | 76% |
 | Data Science Research Project | 45 | 62% |

----

-## Licence
-This project is distributed under the [MIT License](./LICENSE).

-**When using or redistributing this work, please retain the following information:**
-- Original Author: Yan Lin
-- Institution: Durham University
-- This licence statement